Grünfeld Defence: 1.d4 Nf6 2.c4...... 4.Nf3

 History and Notable Players

 It arises from the Grünfeld Defense.
-Among the most prolific practitioners on the White side are Ivan Farago (76 games), Glenn C Flear (52 games), Vlastimil Babula (48 games).
-On the Black side, notable exponents include Lubomir Ftacnik (88 games), Vlastimil Jansa (74 games), Peter Svidler (73 games).
+On the White side, Ivan Farago (76 games), Glenn C Flear (52 games), Vlastimil Babula (48 games) top the database.
+Notable Black exponents: Lubomir Ftacnik (88 games), Vlastimil Jansa (74 games), Peter Svidler (73 games).

 Main Lines and Variations